Celtics great Bill Russell, 11-time NBA champion, dies at 88

 Off the court Russell was a giant in the fight for civil rights, receiving the Presidential Medal of Freedom, the United States' highest civilian honor, from President Barack Obama in 2011.

+"Perhaps more than anyone else, Bill knew what it took to win and what it took to lead.
+On the court, he was the greatest champion in basketball history.
+Off of it, he was a civil rights trailblazer, marching with Dr. King and standing with Muhammad Ali.

+"For decades, Bill endured insults and vandalism, but never let it stop him from speaking up for what's right.
+I learned so much from the way he played, the way he coached, and the way he lived his life."

-"But for all the winning, Bill's understanding of the struggle is what illuminated his life," Sunday's statement said.
+Russell's family said his "understanding of the struggle is what illuminated his life."

-"From boycotting a 1961 exhibition game to unmask too-long-tolerated discrimination, to leading Mississippi's first integrated basketball camp in the combustible wake of Medgar Evans' assassination, to decades of activism ultimately recognized by his receipt of the Presidential Medal of Freedom...

 "Bill called out injustice with an unforgiving candor that he intended would disrupt the status quo, and with a powerful example that, though never his humble intention, will forever inspire teamwork, selflessness and thoughtful change."